yashbaddi/LISPInterpreter/README.md

 ### ChangeLog

--Handeled Error On Unequal Parantisis it even returns null with error as array
+- Handeled Error On Unequal Parantisis it even returns null with error as array
+- Handled Error on More/Less Params

 ### Things to do / Known Issues